 The Eyrie was set up in 2010 as a creative holism studio to explore themes around storytelling and place.
-7 years on, my vision has now morphed into writing and working as a muse with women who want to uncover their unique beauty and freely express it in the world.
-Head over to my new website here to check out my current musings and offerings.
+7 years on, my vision has now morphed into writing about art and archetypes, and the intimate moments where the personal and universal meet.
+Head over to my new website here.

-Her favourite places are libraries, art galleries (especially the art postcard section in the shop), abandoned industrial sites, artisan & farmer’s markets, sunny rocks, arts festivals, council clean up streets and her nesting spaces.
+Her favourite places are libraries, art galleries (especially the art postcard section in the shop), abandoned industrial sites, artisan & farmer’s markets, sunny rocks, arts festivals, and her nesting spaces.

 Feel free to get in touch for collaborations and commissioned projects.
 Contact: cherise[at]theeyrie[dot]com[dot]au.

 Time and connections: a dialogue on ideas of heritage, (co-authored with Ilka Blue Nelson) ,Wildlife Australia Magazine, Winter.

 Shower.Sing.Soap, Theory of Everything Magazine, Issue 1.

 The Right to Happiness in the City (unpublished exhibition review)